 - Reduce speed to 1 and gradually add the hot coconut milk.
 Mix until well combined.

-- Pour mixture back into a clean saucepan and heat over medium heat for about 5 to 6 minutes, stirring continuously until the custard thickens and lightly coats back of wooden spoon or silicone spatula.
+- Pour mixture back into a clean saucepan and heat over medium heat for about 5 to 6 minutes, stirring continuously until the custard thickens and lightly coats back of a wooden spoon or silicone spatula.
 Do not boil or it may curdle.
 Transfer into a container and refrigerate until cold.

 - Pour the cold coconut cream into the mixer bowl fitted with the whisk attachment, mix on speed 10 until soft peaks form.
 Fold in the chilled custard mixture.